yykaan/bolcom-kalaha/README.md

 - :fairy: Spring boot is used for fast development since it takes care of everything like automating magical bean carrier code fairies
 - :hourglass_flowing_sand:Hibernate and H2 works like charm and they are the key of fast development since this is a case study, time is money!
 - :moneybag:Lombok saved me a lot of time for not letting me type boilerplate code at compile time, again time is money!
-- :gear:Everything needs to work together!
-Junit keeps them organized.
+- :gear:Everything needs to work!
+Junit put them in line.
 - :bookmark_tabs:Documenting your code with Javadoc is important but how about Rest api documentation ?
 OpenAPI is the go!